gofair-foundation/fip/docs/GettingStarted.md

 - Select the tab: **From Project Template**

-- Enter a name for your FIP: We recommend [Community acronym]_FIP
+- Enter a name for your FIP: We recommend [Community acronym] FIP (for better findability avoid using '_' in the name)

 - Select a template from the drop-down list
-You’ll see here 5 templates
+You’ll see here 4 templates

 - select **FAIR Implementation Profile**
 Later, when minting nanopublications, you’ll use the other templates:
    - A FAIR Implementation Community (FIC)
    - A FAIR Enabling Resource from FAIRsharing
    - A FAIR Enabling Resource (FER)
-   - A Metadata Preservation Policy (MPP)

 - Click **Save**.
 This will bring you to the FIP questionnaire.
 You can now start to work with the FIP Wizard questionnaire, and make FIP declarations (see below).